siobhan008-stack/Gym/README.md

  -   Fully qualified and experienced gym instructors to provide expert advice and support.
  -   20x8m deck level heated indoor swimming pool with lane swimming facilities.
  -   1.4m depth throughout so non-swimmers can feel comfortable.
- -   8x5m Children’s play pool with a 0.5m depth
+ -   8x5m Children’s play pool with a 0.5m depth.
   -  Purpose built fitness studio for our large and varied selection of gym classes including indoor cycling, BodyPump, BodyAttack, BodyBalance and CXWorx classes.
 See www.lesmills.com for more info.
  -   Unisex Sauna, Steam room and Jacuzzi.